kim196/Schedule_MedStar/README.md

-# NP/PA Schedule Processor
+# 🩺 NP/PA Schedule Processor

+A Python tool that automates scheduling for NP/PA staff.
-A Python utility to parse an Excel staff schedule and automatically produce:
+It reads from an Excel schedule and:

+- Balances **Point (P)** and **W** assignments fairly across weekdays
-- A CSV of precomputed **P/W (Point / W)** assignments across a date range
+- Exports a CSV of all P/W assignments
-- Populated **NP/PA assignment `.docx` files** for individual dates using a Word template
+- Generates daily NP/PA assignment `.docx` files from a Word template

-This project automates scheduling for NP/PA staff by balancing point and W assignments fairly across weekdays.
+Includes two main scripts:
+- **Compute_PW.py** → Precomputes P/W assignments for a date range
+- **Filled_Assignment.py** → Fills out the NP/PA assignment template for a given date

+Built with **pandas** and **python** to make staff scheduling faster, more accurate, and easier to manage.

 ---